 Verse 19.
 As a result of the regenerated life brought by God, the taking out of the believer from spiritual death into life by His word, the believer must be quick to receive the truth of the word of God.
 They should be most ready to listen and learn, for God has assured believers that if they lacked wisdom, they should ask in faith and God would give what they asked.
 The will of God is to be carefully studied and well understood for it is presented as the key to resisting temptation and having the proper response when trials and troubles come.

-To protect themselves, the believers must inculcate the teachings of the Word of God.
+To protect themselves, the believers must take in the teachings of the Word of God.
 This will help each person deal with the issue of impatient arrogance and the anger which results.

-This is very crucial admonition for as we live and meet the world we can easily become frustrated when our personal agendas are not being met.
+This will prevent frustration when our personal agendas are not being met.

-The focus given the teaching already given is on communication.
+James now will focus on the need for right communication.
 This is something desperately needed in today's culture.
 James therefore begins by homes in us to keep a cool head and he stresses therefore the value of listening.
 These are valuable things in themselves but not only that if they are absent the believers' behaviour will not lead to God's justice or righteousness.
 Clearly therefore we are expected to be liberated from our bad habits.
 Our bad habits are dangerous things and we need to get a grip on them and get rid of them, for if we don't we will not see God as our loving Father and we will not be able to trust Him day by day.
 We expect that our spouses, children, and co-workers, the person driving the car too slowly in front of us, the bank teller who will not come and open up her or his service area when the line gets long, and the many other persons we interact with on a daily basis, will understand our needs and rush to cater to us.
-When they do not do as we expect we can easily get demanding and then frustrated by their behaviour.
+When they do not do as we expect we can easily get demanding and frustrated by their behaviour.
 Anger then wells up in us and this often makes matter worse.
 So James gives us good advice.
 Control that arrogance and impatience as well as the me-first attitude and the need that others serve you the way you want.
 Today we all expect instant gratification, instant information and so we aggressively multi-task.
 That is a dangerous posture.
 Today everything is urgent.
 But to benefit from communication with God the rules to be followed are different.